 Is Cuba safe to travel after all these sonic attacks happening over there?
-Recent news story about sonic attacks had a lot of people asking, especially those going to Cuba from the US.
+Recent news stories about sonic attacks had a lot of people asking, especially those going to Cuba from the US.

 News of the attacks spread quickly because of their brazenness and a sense of intrigue that seemed right out of a spy movie.
 While reports of these attacks are real, you don’t have much to worry about as a traveler.

 The attacks, although unknown in origin, appear to have targeted only members of the U.S. government like diplomats and CIA agents.
 They also took place in a few very specific locations where these diplomats were staying at the time.

 As of the writing of this article, there have been no reported attacks against tourists.